What is a Certificate of Qualification for Employment?

 This candidate’s Certificate of Qualification for Employment could prove to be a win-win.
 An applicant who has the qualifications you need and is looking for that long-deserved break may prove to be one of your most grateful and loyal employees if given the opportunity.
 Remember whether hiring or declining, before making a potentially costly decision, it is important to educate yourself on related federal, state, and local laws and/or seek legal counsel.

-Does the thought of hiring someone make your head spin?
-Struggling to figure out how and where to find candidates?
+Struggling with hiring the right person and figuring out how and where to find candidates?
 Wondering how to do drug screens, background checks, physicals, references, and assessments?
 We can help you make sense of it all.
 Whether you need a complete recruitment solution or just help with pieces of the process, Strategic HR can assist you.
 Visit our Recruitment page to learn how we can provide you with top-notch outsourced recruitment solutions.